telstra/MessagingAPI-SDK-python/README.md

 - `schedule_send`: The time (in Central Standard Time) a message is scheduled to send.
-- `delivery_notification`: If set to true, you will receive a notification to the statusCallbackUrl when your SMS is delivered (paid feature).
+- `delivery_notification`: If set to true, you will receive a notification to the statusCallbackUrl when your SMS or MMS is delivered (paid feature).
 - `status_callback_url`: The URL the API will call when the status of the message changes.
 - `tags`: Any customisable tags assigned to the message.